katelyn-zhao/lol-dragon-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Now, I'm going to look at the frequencies of the different types of elemental dragons.
+After some research, I found that the chemtech drake was disabled January 24th of 2022, which is why the frequency of this dragon is so low compared to others.
+It was later updated and reintroduced in November of 2023.

 <iframe
   src="figs/elemental-dragon-dist.html"